tmtxt/tmtxt.github.com/_drafts/2017-11-01-microservices.md

 Instead of calling the exposed methods each module provides like in the monolith design, you will have to initiate an http request calling to the corresponding service, get the response data and continue processing.
-The problem arises when there are many modules/services that are rarely used, just serve few requests per day.
+The problem arises when there are many modules/services that are rarely used, just serve a few requests per day.
 You still have to keep those http web servers alive to listen and process api requests.
 What happen when you system grows to 100 services (or more)?
 How many of them will actually be used/stressed all the time?
 Think about the isolated backing services used for each service.
 All of them still consumes your CPU/RAM even if they serve no requests.
 A monolith application can easily share the computing resources among all the modules.

+We ran into this situation when our application grew to about 100 small services.
+We had to keep all the HTTP services and Google PubSub workers alive to handle HTTP requests and process messages from Google PubSub.
+Some workers are extremely rarely used, for example, the worker to delete one customer (runs just once or twice every month).
+We wasted a lot of resources keeping those small services running just to wait for incoming messages/requests.
+We solved this issue partially for the Google PubSub workers by implementing a Workers Scheduler service.
+It's **Timer worker** that keeps track of messages published to Google and send requests to Kubernetes master to create new pods and destroy running pods based on some predefined rules.

 Another overhead is the cost of transferring data through network.
 In a monolith design, each function call is simply passing the reference to the real object through parameters.
 There is no